thedammyking/my-portfolio/content/home/about.md

 ---
 title: About
 ---
-I began my coding journey in 2013, initially writing shell scripts for Linux OS to resolve booting issues.
-This early experience sparked my interest in web development, leading me to quickly learn HTML, CSS, and PHP.
-I further honed these skills through an internship at Cregital, where I developed WordPress websites and specialized plugins for clients like Zenith Bank and Uberchic Ville, enhancing functionality and user experience.
+I began my coding journey in 2013, initially writing shell scripts and handling terminal prompts in Linux OS to address booting issues.
+This early experience sparked my interest in software development, leading me to learn HTML, CSS, and PHP.
+I further developed these skills through an internship at Cregital and continued to grow professionally at several innovative companies.
 <br />
 <br />
-My career progressed with roles at several innovative companies.
-At OpenSupermall, as a full stack React Native developer, I crafted an asynchronous scanner module for inventory management, and at Startup Studio, I designed websites and email templates as a frontend developer.
-My technical prowess expanded at Fourvill, contributing to a media content management platform, and at BlueBic, where I maintained and upgraded educational software tools.
+In a leadership role at Brass, I managed the engineering team and oversaw multiple projects, focusing on improving processes and team productivity.
 <br />
 <br />
-In a leadership capacity at Brass, I lead the frontend team and manage multiple projects, focusing on optimizing development practices and team productivity.
-Throughout my career, I have consistently demonstrated an ability to master new technologies and lead teams in creating sophisticated web solutions that drive business success.
+Throughout my career, I have consistently demonstrated the ability to master new technologies and lead teams in building scalable, user-friendly, and high-performance frontend applications that have positively impacted users and businesses.